pytorch/serve/docs/server.md

 ### Custom Services

 This topic is covered in much more detail on the [custom service documentation page](custom_service.md), but let's talk about how you start up your TorchServe server using a custom service and why you might want one.
 Let's say you have a model named `super-fancy-net.mar` in `/models` folder, which can detect a lot of things, but you want an API endpoint that detects only hotdogs.
 You would use a name that makes sense for it, such as the "not-hot-dog" API.
 In this case we might invoke TorchServe like this:

 ```bash
 torchserve --start  --model-store /models --models not-hot-dog=super-fancy-net.mar
 ```

-This would serve a prediction endpoint at `predictions/not-hot-dog/` and run your custom service code in the archive, the manifest in archive would point to the entry point.
+This would serve a prediction endpoint at `predictions/not-hot-dog/` and run your custom service code in the archive, the manifest in the archive would point to the entry point.

 ### Serving Multiple Models with TorchServe